m-tariz/SalaryPredictionIBM/README.md

-# Salary Prediction using Ensemble Learning
+# 💼 Salary Prediction using Ensemble Learning

-This is an IBM Project Based Learning (PBL) project to build a **Salary Prediction** model using **Ensemble Learning** (Random Forest).
-The app predicts salary based on Age, Gender, Education Level, Job Title, and Years of Experience.
+Welcome to the **Salary Prediction** project — an IBM PBL initiative that leverages **Ensemble Learning** (Random Forest) to predict salaries based on your profile!

 ---

-## Project Overview
+## 🚀 Project Overview

-The goal is to create a reliable ML model that accurately predicts salary using key features.
+This project aims to build a robust machine learning model that predicts expected salary using important features like:

-A Streamlit web app provides an interactive UI to input details and get salary predictions in real-time.
+- Age
+- Gender
+- Education Level
+- Job Title
+- Years of Experience

+The app is built with **Streamlit**, providing a simple and interactive UI for instant predictions.

 ---

-## Dataset
+## 📊 Dataset

-- Contains: `Age`, `Gender`, `Education Level`, `Job Title`, `Years of Experience`, `Salary`
+- Features: `Age`, `Gender`, `Education Level`, `Job Title`, `Years of Experience`, `Salary`
-- Data is loaded directly from a Google Drive link within the app code.
-No manual download needed.
+- The dataset is loaded directly from a **Google Drive link** within the app (no manual download needed).

 ---

-## Features
+## ⚙️ Features

-- Handles categorical data with OneHotEncoding
+- Handles categorical variables using **OneHotEncoding**
-- Uses Random Forest Regressor (Ensemble Learning) for better accuracy
+- Uses **Random Forest Regressor** (Ensemble Learning) for accurate predictions
-- Interactive Streamlit app with dropdowns and input fields
+- Interactive **dropdowns** and **input fields** in the web app
-- Instant salary prediction and display
+- Instant display of predicted salary

 ---

-## Requirements
+## 🛠️ Requirements

 - Python 3.7+
-- Dependencies in `requirements.txt` (streamlit, scikit-learn, pandas, numpy)
+- Required packages are listed in `requirements.txt`

-Install packages with:
+To install dependencies, run:

 ```bash
 pip install -r requirements.txt